Businesses with employees must file the 941 Form for 2025. It’s due on a quarterly basis and is part of your responsibility to withhold payroll taxes.

 - There is still no wage base limit for Medicare tax.

 - Form 941 can now be used to claim the Small Business Payroll Tax Credit for Expanding Research Activities for up to $500,000.
-Learn if you qualify using indinero’s R&D tax credit guide.
+Learn if you qualify with indinero’s R&D tax credit guide.

 Employee portion | Employer portion | |